ariga/atlas/doc/website/blog/2023-05-17-djangoviz.md

 ]
 ```

-DjangoViz support either PostgreSQL or MySQL, in this example I will use PostgreSQL:
+DjangoViz support either PostgreSQL or MySQL, in this example we will use PostgreSQL:

 Install PostgreSQL driver: